Last updated on January 9th, 2022

 |Max Noise Level||71.2 dB||54.8 dB|

 How many filters do I have to replace in the Honeywell HPA300?

 In the Honeywell HPA300, you have to replace two filters.
-The unit uses a HEPA filter and a pre-filter.
-You have to replace the carbon filters every three months.
+The unit uses a True HEPA filter and a carbon activated filter.
+You have to replace the carbon filters every three to to twelve months, depending on your how often you run your HPA300 unit .
 Speaking of the HEPA filters, replacing them once a year is sufficient.